deepblueparticle/artvtk/README.md

 ```

 **Run `sphereCone_toFile.fcl` .** This FCL writes the VTK objects in the
- event to a multiblockdata XML file set, one file set per event.
+ event to a multiblockdata XML file set, one file set per event, using
+ the `WriteVtkVizData` analyzer.
 A file set
  consists of a `.vtm` file and a corresponding directory containing the
  consituent `.vtp` files.